pajjaecat/SATIE_Pajj_PostDoc/Notebooks/README.md

 #### [TestAnEv](TestAnEv.ipynb)
 > Extract Evs data distribution using the freely available Test-An-Ev [Dataset](http://mclabprojects.di.uniroma1.it/smarthgnew/Test-an-EV/?EV-code=EV1).
-A [script](../Modules/TestAnEvDataSet_DownloadingScript.py) (from @sharyal) is provided to download the said dataset and a copy is also available in the subfolder [DataFiles/TestAnEvDataset.zip](../DataFiles/TestAnEvDataset.zip)
+A [script](../Modules/TestAnEvDataSet_DownloadingScript.py) (written by [@sharyal](https://github.com/sharyalZ)) is provided to download the said dataset and a copy is also available in the subfolder [DataFiles/TestAnEvDataset.zip](../DataFiles/TestAnEvDataset.zip)

 #### [ElectricNation](ElectricNation.ipynb)